AndersonStumpf/Data-Analysis-Relax-Inc/README.md

 ## Objective

-This repository aims to showcase advanced reports built using SQL.
-The analyses provided here can be applied to businesses of all sizes that aspire to become more data-driven.
-These reports will help organizations extract valuable insights from their data, aiding in strategic decision-making.
+This repository demonstrates advanced SQL reporting and analysis skills, showcasing how businesses can extract valuable insights to drive strategic decision-making.

 ## Context

-The `Relax Inc.` makes productivity and project management software that's popular with both individuals and teams.
+`Relax Inc.` makes productivity and project management software that's popular with both individuals and teams.
 Founded by several former Facebook employees.
 This data analytics take-home assignment, which has been given to data analysts at Relax Inc., asks you to dig into user engagement data.

-The main objective is determine who an `“adopted user”` is, which is a user who has logged into the product on three separate days in at least one seven-day period.
+The goal of this take-home assignment is to identify adopted users — those who logged in on three separate days within a seven-day period — and derive insights about user engagement patterns to inform strategic decisions.

 Other analyzes were also carried out to better understand the dataset:
 * Adopted User Profile